migasfree/migasfree/README.md

 ========

     * Web administration
-    * Multiuser
-    * Multiversion (you can have desktops with differents versions and/or Distributions of GNU/Linux)
+    * Multiuser and multiversion (you can have desktops with differents versions and/or Distributions of GNU/Linux)
     * Automated Data Capture (you do not worry about adding hostnames, users, IPs, devices, etc. to server)
-    * Centralized system errors
-    * Centralized system faults
+    * Centralized system of errors and faults
-    * Hardware inventory
+    * Hardware and software inventories
-    * Software inventory
-    * System queries from the admin site

 Behaviour